 "We're fighting against patriarchy, in its three manifestations: sexual exploitation of women, dictatorship and religion," she says.

 Ms Shevchenko helped found the movement in 2008 in reaction to what they saw as the belittled status of women in post-Soviet Ukraine.
-The fate of too many, they believed, was to be trafficked into prostitution abroad, or touted as internet brides.'We decide'
+The fate of too many, they believed, was to be trafficked into prostitution abroad, or touted as internet brides.